Law License Fee Information

 Can I receive my bar card and other mailings at my home instead of my office?

 You will have the option to add a secondary address during the license renewal process.
-This allows you to receive your bar card, section mailings, the Michigan Bar Journal, and other official notifications at a different address than your primary address (Note: This option is recommended for people working from home due to the pandemic).
+This allows you to receive your bar card, section mailings, the Michigan Bar Journal, and other official notifications at a different address than your primary address (Note: This option is recommended for people working remotely due to the pandemic).

 Who can I contact if I have questions about my fee?